ElVinto/ridesharing_pb_instances/README.md

+# Video and Presentation Slides

+Please find below a link to a video presenting the approach and the corresponding slides showing how the ridesharing plans have been computed.

+<a href="http://ucc.insight-centre.org/varmant/presentationDemoSlides/videoSpeech.mov"> Video </a>

+<a href="http://ucc.insight-centre.org/varmant/presentationDemoSlides/presentationDemo18.pdf"> Slides </a>

 # Demo: Interactive solution of a ridesharing problem

 Find in the links below a demo simulating a system wide ridesharing plan through an interactive solution.
 These scenarios show two drivers sharing their journeys with three riders.
 The first link illustrates a ridesharing plan aiming at maximizing the number of users.
 The second link shows a ridesharing solution  aiming at maximizing the number of passengers.